SAS7178/SAS7178/README.md

 						✨Stephen.A.SmithDev@gmail.com✨
 				           https://www.linkedin.com/in/-Stephen-A-Smith-/

-- 🔭 I’m currently working on learning React Native for mobile applications and previous project deployment
+- 🔭 I’m currently working on learning React Native for mobile and I just created my own AI Chatbot using OpenAI
+- Named Smithers https://chatbotai-six.vercel.app/ (Try it here!)
 - 🌱 Looking for new opportunities in my career as a Software Developer contact me!

 ##